AstitvaG/WatchParty/README.md

 - [x] Extension popup closes when share popup comes, thus link not copied.
 - [x] Site on accessible even from within the same network
 - [ ] Still on HTTP, so extension can't be run on websites directly.
+- [ ] Netflix `seekto` doesn't seem to work.
-- [x] Noise in audio when stream changed multiple times
+- [ ] Noise in audio when stream changed multiple times

-### Currently, for running on websites,
-- Type `chrome://settings/content/insecureContent` in chrome URL bar.
-- Select `Add`
-- Now add the base Url of the website.
-  - Ex for youtube: `[*.]youtube.com`
-- Then start streaming on that website using the extension

 ## Deployment